GaryAsher/challenge-run-site/_games/hollow-knight.md

   - slug: true-ending
     label: "True Ending"
     description: "Achieve the 'Dream No More' ending by collecting the Void Heart and using the Dream Nail on the Hollow Knight."

+  - slug: all-bosses
+    label: "All Bosses"
+    description: "Defeat all bosses in the game."

+  - slug: pantheon-5
+    label: "Pantheon of Hallownest"
+    description: "42 bosses, ends with Absolute Radiance."

   - slug: 106-te
     label: "106% TE"